Compatibility of Generalized Noisy Qubit Measurements

 Now we are in a position to show that

 We give the detailed proof in Appendix~\ref{identity} but sketch the main idea here.
-It is important to recognize that the function $p(i|a, \lam)$ is constant in each octant of the chosen coordinate frame since it only depends on the signs of the components of $\lam$ (see Fig.~\ref{illsicmain} for an illustration).
-Intuitively speaking, this leads to a coarse-graining of the measurement outcomes $\lam$ in each octant.
-These coarse-grained observables $G_{s_xs_ys_z}$ behave like a noisy measurement in the direction of the corresponding vector $\vec{v}_{s_xs_ys_z}$.
+It is important to recognize that, the function $p(i|a, \lam)$ is the same for two different $\lam$ that lie in the same octant of the rotated frame $\vec{x}'$, $\vec{y}'$, $\vec{z}'$.
+Intuitively speaking, this leads to a coarse-graining of the measurement outcomes $\lam$ in each of these octants.
+These coarse-grained operators $G_{s_xs_ys_z}$ behave like a noisy measurement in the direction of the corresponding vector $\vec{v}_{s_xs_ys_z}$.
 More precisely, we calculate in Appendix~\ref{integrals} that:

-It turns out that the observable $A^{1/2}_{i|a}$ can be written as a mixture of these $G_{s_xs_ys_z}$ according to the following formula that we prove in Appendix~\ref{identity} (Eq.~\eqref{ide}):